-Should pain is one of the most common reasons why people seek care from a doctor.
-People might not realize it but they constantly use their shoulders for numerous activities.
+Most people don't realize how often they use their shoulders for numerous activities.
 Whether it is brushing the hair, putting on a shirt, throwing a ball, or even writing a letter, the shoulder plays a crucial role.
-Therefore, when someone develops shoulder tendinitis, this can be an extremely debilitating injury.
-It could take a while for someone to recover from shoulder tendinitis.
-Furthermore, there are a few important points that everyone needs to keep in mind.
+Therefore, when someone develops shoulder pain due to tendinitis or a rotator cuff injury, it can be extremely debilitating.

-The shoulder plays a role in numerous daily activities.
 Shoulder tendonitis develops when the muscles of the rotator cuff become inflamed.
 Shoulder tendonitis could also develop if the biceps tendon that connects to the rotator cuff becomes inflamed.
-Like other injuries, shoulder tendonitis can range in its severity from relatively mild to extremely severe.
+Like other shoulder injuries, shoulder tendonitis can range in its severity from relatively mild to extremely severe.
 Some of the symptoms that people might notice that indicate they have tendonitis include:

 When someone has pain in their shoulder, they might try a variety of treatment options to take care of the discomfort.
 These could include over the counter pain medications, heating pads, or ice packs.
 Furthermore, there are several exercises that people should avoid if they have been diagnosed with shoulder tendonitis.

-If someone has been diagnosed with shoulder tendonitis, there are several exercises that they should avoid.
+However, do you know which shoulder impingement exercises to avoid?
 In general, people need to give their shoulder a rest so that the muscles have time to recover.
 Some of the exercises that people should stay away from include:

 Over time, the inflammation in the shoulder will gradually calm down and people will make a full recovery.
 On the other hand, there are also exercises that people can do to expedite the recovery process.